Rish-1903/Adobe-Gensolve/README.md

 The algorithm can optionally convert line art images into polylines, and it will be tested on various images to ensure its effectiveness in distinguishing and regularizing these shapes.

+To run the above tasks in a folder:

+1. Run the script `create_dataset.py`.
+3. Then run the script `model_training.py`.